matejskubic/ser-research/BE%2Dterna-SER-Connectors/BE%2Dterna-SER-Connectors-for-Dynamics-365-Finance-and-Operations/DIIA-Connector/DIIA-connector-APIs/API-type%3A-%22perform%22/PerformPark-&-PerformPost.md

 #_API Methods_

 ##`POST`**/performPost**
- The performPost method's main objective is to post business documents of type _pending vendor invoice_ and _invoice journal_.
+ The performPost method's main objective is to post business invoice documents as _pending vendor invoices_ or _invoice journals_ in D365FO.
 The type of posted document is specified by the combination of values of the request attributes named _requestOrderType_ and _postingMethod_, the following way:
 - if requestOrderType = "WIPO" OR requestOrderType = "WOPO" AND postingMethod = "pendingInvoice", the posting method will be "pendingInvoice"
 - if requestOrderType = "WOPO" AND postingMethod = "journal", the posting method will be " journal".
 - In case of any other combination of values of these input parameters, an error is thrown.